2-REC/unity-state-engine/README.md

 ### Game Data

-To manage the game data fields from within the engine, a game data manager script must be created, named for example `GameDataManager`.
+To manage the game data fields from within the engine, a game data manager script must be created.

-The script should be an implementation of the `IGameDataManager` abstract class (defined in the script with the same name), overriding its abstract methods:
+The script should be an implementation of the `IGameDataManager` abstract class (defined in the script with the same name), overriding its abstract methods to call methods from the associated session manager.
+The methods to override are:
 * `LoadSpecifics`
 * `CommitChangesSpecifics`
 * `ResetLifeData`
 * `ResetContinueData`

-Then, for each game data field defined in the XML file:
+For each game data field defined in the XML file:
 * Declare the game field as a public property:
 	```csharp
 	public int points { get; set; } = 0;